fhmjones/fhmjones.github.io/_sources/progress-nov2020.md

 # Progress as of November 2020

 Year one priorities include infrastructure and tools development because these are prerequisite to implementing educational initiatives in courses and professional development activities for instructors.
+Track progress at the project's [github repo project board](https://github.com/eoas-ubc/eoas_tlef/projects/2).

 ## Accomplishments as of 2020/10/31